phelipetls/seriesbr/docs/source/index.rst

 |travis|
 |codecov|

-**SeriesBR** is a Python interface to interact with brazilian time series databases such as:
+**SeriesBR** is a Python package to interact with brazilian time series databases such as:

 - Banco Central do Brasil (BCB)
 - Instituto de Pesquisa Econômica Aplicada (IPEA)